 Spending the holidays with your own family, even when everyone is getting along, can be challenging.
 Things can get even more complicated if you are part of a divorced or blended family or if you are co-parenting.
-The holidays are a time intended for celebration, remembrance and thanksgiving but, for some, can also be a time of high stress.
+The holidays are a time intended for celebration, remembrance, and thanksgiving.
+But for some, it can also be a time of high stress.
 Coparenting during the holidays can be difficult.

-Falling only behind the death of a spouse, divorce and separation are the second most stressful times in people’s lives.
+Falling only behind the death of a spouse, divorce, and separation are the second most stressful times in people’s lives.
 Research shows that holidays also fall on the list of people’s most stressful times.
 Many who have been through a divorce or separation experience painful loss and grieve their marriage and relationship.
-The holidays, an already stressful time for some – coupled with divorce, co-parenting and/or blended families – can exacerbate already heightened emotions or bring about a flooding of emotions.
-Sharing time with kids, breaking of old traditions, creating new ones, new siblings or step-parents, in-laws – in addition to the normal stressors of gift buying, traveling and holiday parties – can feel undoubtedly overwhelming.
+The holidays, an already stressful time for some – coupled with divorce, co-parenting, and/or blended families – can exacerbate already heightened emotions or bring about flooding of emotions.
+Sharing time with kids, breaking old traditions, creating new ones, new siblings or step-parents, and in-laws (in addition to the normal stressors of gift buying, traveling, and holiday parties) can feel undoubtedly overwhelming.